SayedaShireen/Simple-pipeline/README.md

 # Simple-pipeline
-To verify a task is working
+To verify if the docker agent configuration is working as expected